 There are now a handful of sports clubs in North America that have lasted 100 years.
 You may add to that list the MONTREAL CANADIENS or as my friend Pascal say - LES CANADIENS DE MONTREAL.

 Montreal has a rich tradition of sports - including hosting the 1976 Summer Olympics and Expo 67 - the World's Fair.
 But their baseball history is rich and lengthy as well.
 With play in the International League beginning in 1897 and continued professional class baseball from 1928, Montreal was an intricate part of the diamond's circuit until recently.
+The Royales were most famous for being the minor league affiliate to the Brooklyn Dodgers (1939-1960) and the last stop for Jackie Robinson before the big leagues.
+Montreal Royales were also the home team for Duke Snider and Roberto Clemente prior to their Senior promotions.

 In 1969 the National League welcomed the company of the first club outside the United States with the MONTREAL EXPOS (Les Expos de Montréal) - so named after the 1967 World's Fair.